bitemyapp/learnhaskell/README.md

 ---

-Guidelines by [the Hacker School manual](https://www.hackerschool.com/manual).
-Thanks for releasing it Hacker School.
+Guidelines by [the Recurse Center manual](https://www.recurse.com/manual).
+Thanks for releasing it Recurse Center.

 # What are Haskell, GHC, and Cabal?